cloudfoundry/stack-auditor/README.md

 Install the plugin with `cf install-plugin <path_to_binary>` or use the shell scripts `./scripts/install.sh` or `./scripts/reinstall.sh`.

 * Audit cf applications using `cf audit-stack [--csv | --json]`.
 These optional flags return csv or json format instead of plain text.
-* Change stack association using `cf change-stack <app> <stack> [--v3]`.
-Setting the `--v3` flag will attempt to perform a zero downtime restart.
+* Change stack association using `cf change-stack <app> <stack>`.
+This will attempt to perform a zero downtime restart.
 Make sure to target the space that contains the app you want to re-associate.
-**NOTE** The `--v3` flag is experimental.
 * Delete a stack using `cf delete-stack <stack> [--force | -f]`

 ## Run the Tests

 Target a cloudfoundry with the following prerequisites:
-  - has cflinuxfs3 and cflinuxfs4 available
+  - has cflinuxfs3 and cflinuxfs4 stacks and buildpacks
+    - If using cf-deployment, this can be enabled with the ops file `operations/experimental/add-cflinuxfs4.yml`
   - you are targeting an org and a space

 Then run: